Guest House Paradiso: Development

-Development for the film was inspired by the various hotel stays Mayall and Edmondson would often have during their Bottom Live shows, which prompted the duo to consider placing their characters in a situation where they would be running one.
-As they were writing the script for this film, Mayall would be involved in a quad bike accident in 1998 that almost killed him, leaving him unresponsive for some time.
+Guest House Paradiso was inspired by the various hotel stays Mayall and Edmondson often had during their Bottom Live shows, which prompted the duo to consider placing their characters in a situation where they would be running one.
+As they were writing the script for this film, Mayall suffered a near-fatal quad bike accident in 1998 that fractured his skull and left him unresponsive for some time, although he would eventually recover.